clawpack/doc/doc/googleearth_plotting.rst

 If you create several frames with relatively high dpi, you many find that the resulting KMZ file is slow to load in Google Earth.
 In extreme cases, large PNG files will not load at all.
-The way to improve Google Earth performance is to create an image hierarchy which loads only a low resolution sampling of the data at low zoom levels, and  higher resolution images when zoomed on.
-In the Google Earth visualization, this image pyramid can be set by setting the plotfigure attribute `kml_tile_images` to True
+You can improve Google Earth performance by creating an image hierarchy which loads only a low resolution sampling of the data at low zoom levels and  higher resolution images close-up views.
+In VisClaw, this image pyramid can be set by setting the plotfigure attribute `kml_tile_images` to `True`.

 .. code-block:: python